zylx0532/pasztor.at/_posts/monitoring-basics.md

 Now, one important aspect that is often neglected when it comes to monitoring systems is the backups and disaster recovery of it.
 If your monitoring system crashes, you are flying blind.
 You absolutely have to make backups of your monitoring system, and you have to be able to restore operations quickly in case of a failure.

+This applies to third party monitoring providers as well.
+A misconfiguration on their part means that all your carefully set monitoring configuration could be lost.
+To prevent that you either need to back up your configuration, or use Infrastructure as Code tools (e.g. Terraform, Ansible) to create that configuration in the first place.

+## Conclusion

+Monitoring is hard.
+Sometimes mistakes happen, and you get false positives or don't discover an outage in time.
+That's normal.
+Don't, however, allow yourself to normalize it.
+If a mistake happens, make sure to fix it.